observablehq/plot/README.md

 * *log* - logarithmic transform
 * *symlog* - bi-symmetric logarithmic transform per [Webber *et al.*](https://www.researchgate.net/publication/233967063_A_bi-symmetric_log_transformation_for_wide-range_data)

-The appropriate transform depends on the distribution and what you wish to know.
+The appropriate transform depends on the data’s distribution and what you wish to know.
 A *sqrt* transform exaggerates differences between small values at the expense of large values; it is a special case of the *pow* transform which has a configurable *scale*.**exponent** (0.5 for *sqrt*).
 A *log* transform is suitable for comparing orders of magnitude and can only be used when the domain does not include zero.
-The base, which defaults to 10, can be specified with the *scale*.**base** option; though note that this only affects the axis ticks and not the scale’s behavior.
-A *symlog* transform is more elaborate, but works well with wide-range values which include zero; its can be configured with the *scale*.**constant** option (default 1).
+The base defaults to 10 and can be specified with the *scale*.**base** option; note that this only affects the axis ticks and not the scale’s behavior.
+A *symlog* transform is more elaborate, but works well with wide-range values that include zero; it can be configured with the *scale*.**constant** option (default 1).

 For temporal data (*i.e.* dates), two variants of a *linear* scale are also supported: